GenesisCoast/Scrummie/README.md

 # Scrummy
-The virtual scrum master (with an attitude 🙃) for Microsoft Teams
+The virtual scrum master (with an attitude 🙃) for Microsoft Teams.